 Now access the moodle in your favorite web browser.

-This will open Moodle web installer page.
+This will open the Moodle web installer page.

 Follow the installation wizard to complete the setup.
 After installation, you will be redirected to Moodle admin dashboard.